aiw3ndil/jombo/README.md

-# First and outdated version of http://jombo.es
+# First and outdated version